13F Portfolios

 # Fund Shared Positions Overlap %

-Quarterly 13F-reported equity AUM for Matrix Asset Advisors, derived from aggregate long equity position market values disclosed to the U.S. SEC.
+Quarterly 13F-reported AUM for Matrix Asset Advisors, derived from aggregate reported position market values disclosed to the U.S. SEC.

 Methodology & FAQ